Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Starbucks blonde roast.

-Now that you have a bit of a back story into blonde roast coffee let’s get into the differences between the blonde roast and a dark roast:
+Now that you have a bit of a backstory on blonde roast coffee, let's get into the differences between the blonde roast and a dark roast:

 Is a blonde roast less bitter than a dark roast?